meilisearch/integration-guides/guides/pre-release-week.md

 >
 > One week before the official release of MeiliSearch, the Core team creates a release candidate (RC) version of MeiliSearch.
 For the integration team, the main purpose of this RC is to implement the new features (in the integrations tools) related to the next release by testing them against the RC version.
 >
-> So **the pre-release week is a sprint for the Integration team** who needs to complete all the tests and integrate changes before the official release of MeiliSearch.
+> So **the pre-release week is a sprint for the Integration team** who needs to complete all the tests and integrate most of the changes before the official release of MeiliSearch.
 >
 > The pre-release and release days are visible on the Meili/Team calendar (only available internally).
+A MeiliSearch release is out every 4 weeks.

 Before any MeiliSearch release, and during the pre-release week, the following tasks should be done: